Is mobile maintenance optional or essential

 Maintenance is an industry that’s built on making existing technology run the way it’s supposed to—but it’s also one that’s seen significant innovation in recent years.

-Among the many advancements that have reached the maintenance world of late is the introduction of mobile maintenance.
+Among the many advancements that have reached the maintenance world in recent years is the introduction of mobile maintenance.
 For teams already using an app to complete their day-to-day work, many can’t imagine life without it.
 But what about those who haven’t yet made the leap?
 Are the gains to be made from mobile maintenance enough to deem the technology essential, or is it simply a nice-to-have?

 Optional or essential?

 The real challenge is that many businesses consider their maintenance department a cost center.
 Often, technicians in such organizations operate under a largely reactive maintenance strategy, meaning costs quickly add up due to emergencies.
-Investing more into this area could mistakenly be seen as a risk of losing a return on investment (ROI).
+As a result, investing more into this area could mistakenly be seen as a risk of losing a return on investment (ROI).

 View the full infographic